ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 5 < 2
 ```

-In python, text is stored in a String object called `str`.
+In Python, text is stored in a String object called `str`.
 Strings are created
 by enclosing a series of characters in quotes, either single or double quotes
 can be used.
 ```{code-cell}